vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 Use Cases
 ----------

-We propose to realize cinder-based, compute-side local snapshot (called VMT-snapshot).
+We propose a new type of snapshot (VMT-snapshot).
 End users will be able to use VMT-snapshot to boot up multiple homogeneous VMs.
 This will reduce boot-up data transfer and accelerate the boot-up process.

 Project Priority